Salvation Army financial assistance programs in Gloucester County.

 While the Salvation Army of Gloucester is a faith based organization, they will assist low income qualified families regardless of their religion, race, gender, or age.
-Resources and funding is limited, however some of what may be offered from the centers in the region include back to school shoe program, emergency food, a Summer Camp Program, holiday assistance and more.
+Resources and funding is limited, however some of what may be offered from the centers in the region include free back to school shoe supply program, emergency food, grants for paying rent, a Summer Camp Program as well as low cost Family Store, holiday assistance and more.

 Christmas charity programs operate across the county and all of New Jersey.
 The Salvation Army and its staff try to share the joy of Christmas with everyone in the community, in particular children and our elders.
 Caring and sharing, meals, toys, and cheer is spread through Gloucester.

 Donations from the community are key.
 They provide low income qualified families with free Christmas dinners, clothing, hot meals, and toys for families in need.
 During the holidays the agency also tries to increase the amount of financial assistance paid out.
 The organization helps with paying for basic necessities, such as housing, along with seasonal aid.
 Families and children of prisoners often are included in the seasonal programs.

 Contributions are raised from many sources, including the traditional red kettle.
 This is an integral part of the Christmas scene in Gloucester County.
 A significant of amount money is donated each year to support needy seniors, families, and the homeless in the region.
 All of this is done in keeping with the spirit of the Thanksgiving and Christmas season.